picopock/navigation_website/README.md

 - Deploy with static resource server

-  when you run command `yarn build`, the compile result will be put into `build` folder.
+  when you run command `pnpm build`, the compile result will be put into `build` folder.
 Copy all files in the `build` folder to the static resource server.

 - Deploy with docker